QuinlanVic/Python_Homework_Assignments/Property&BalanceSetter.md

-# @property Decorator and Balance.setter in Python OOP
+# `@property` and `@balance.setter` decorators in Python OOP
 ## SDDA - 29 February 2024
 ### By: Quinlan Caiger

 ### `@property` Definition
-- `@property`
 - `@property` is a built-in decorator for the `property()` function in Python.
 - A decorator function adds new functionality to an existing function, which is passed to it as an argument, without modifying the existing function at all.
-  - The only addition to the existing function is adding "@decorator" syntax above its declaration which results in the decorator function only being run when the existing function is called.
+- The only addition to the existing function is adding the "@decorator" syntax above its declaration which results in the decorator function only being run when the existing function is called.
-  - The @property decorator is used to provide "special" functionality to certain attributes/methods to make them act as "getters", "setters", or "deleters" when we define properties in a class.
+- The `@property` decorator is used to provide "special" functionality to certain attributes/methods to make them act as "getters", "setters", or "deleters" when we define properties in a class.
-  - By using @property, you can "reuse" the name of a property to avoid creating new names for the "getters", "setters", and "deleters".
+- By using `@property`, you can "reuse" the name of a property to avoid creating new names for the "getters", "setters", and "deleters".
 	- These advantages make properties a helpful tool allowing you to write more concise and readable code.

-### @property Simple Example
+### `@property` Simple Example
 <code>
+"""Decorator example using function to illustrate meaning"""
 # decorator function that accepts a function as an argument ("f")
 def decorator(f):
     def new_function():